Xsanduo23/XJCO2811-User-Interfaces-CWK/README.md

 ### Introduction:
-Our team's program is a video player based on qt5.15.2, which supports Windows/mac os, linux to play wmv/mp4, MOV format video.
-The interface of a video consists of a playarea, a menu and a playlist.
-Video functions include pause play, switch up and down video, fast forward and backward, volume adjustment, switch full screen, like function , switch language, playback speed adjustment, customize the interface background color, screenshot function, keyboard shortcut, FAQ  and etc. At the same time, the program interface meets the needs of adaptive, suitable for any screen size.
+Our team's program is a video player based on qt5.15.2, which supports Windows/Mac OS, Linux to play .wmv/.mp4, .MOV format video(Windows platforms can only play videos in .wmv format, while MacOS and Linux platforms can only play videos in .mp4 and .MOV formats).
+The interface of a video consists of a playarea, a menu, a playlist and a top tool bar.
+Video functions include  play pause, switch up and down video, fast forward and backward, volume adjustment, switch full screen, like function , switch language, video speed adjustment, customize the interface background color, screenshot function, keyboard shortcut, FAQ  and etc. At the same time, the program interface meets the needs of adaptive, suitable for any screen size.

 <div align="center">
 <img width="262" height="400" alt="image" src="https://github.com/LinZY37/XJCO2811-User-Interfaces-CWK/assets/126498872/18fc55c8-bbd5-46b7-86b9-4447d83efd03">
 </div>

 ### system requirement：
-+ Windows 10/11, macOS Linux
++ Windows 10/11, MacOS Linux
 + At least 4GB of RAM

 ### Functional guidance：